By Michael E. McRae

 At St. Ann’s, for the convenience of our visitors, we offer “point of care” testing Mondays and Thursdays from 10 am to 2 pm.
 As with our employees, visitors can self-administer the test and get results in 15 minutes.
 (Details at stannscommunity.com/coronavirus.)
 We encourage everyone to take advantage of testing to ensure a safe visit with your loved one.

 The everyday precautions we’ve been taking for the past year continue to be important in helping keep everyone as safe as possible.
-That means social distancing, wearing masks and frequent hand washing/sanitizing.
+That means social distancing, wearing masks and frequent hand washing and the regular use of Healthcare Industry Disinfection Technology products or an EO Sterilization Service.
 These measures remain in place in nursing homes (and elsewhere) even as vaccines lower the risk of infection.

 By remaining vigilant and not dropping our guard, we can enjoy the beauty of springtime and in-person visits with our elders while maintaining good health for all.